biolab/orange2/docs/reference/rst/Orange.classification.rst

     .. attribute:: default_val

-        Value returned by the classifier.
+        The value returned by the classifier.

     .. attribute:: default_distribution